Entertainment & Special Event Insurance — Kelly Insurance Group

 EMERGING NEED

-Ticketing platforms, box office systems, and online payment processing for concerts create data breach and payment fraud exposure.
-A breach of customer credit card data or ticket purchaser personal information generates regulatory and civil liability — particularly relevant for large-scale events with significant online ticket sales volumes.
+Ticketing platforms, box office systems, and online payment processing create data-breach and payment-fraud exposure.
+A breach of purchaser card data or personal information can generate regulatory and civil liability — especially relevant for larger events with significant online sales volume.

 CRITICAL ADD-ON